Galleries – Works of Spiritrealism

 Cobra oil on 48″ x 72″ Fredrix canvas

 Inspiration for the title of this painting, (as well as a key figure lifted from it), is Francesco Goyas’ “3rd of May, Execution of the Defenders of Madrid”.
 Honoring the victims (and lamenting for the barbarism) of those that were executed after rebelling against Napoleons take over of Madrid.
-One of the first and most powerful anti-war, anti-fascist paintings of its kind, gets a strong nod hear.
+One of the first and most powerful anti-war, anti-fascist paintings of its kind, gets a strong nod here.
 The 30th of May, (the title I chose to reference Goyas 3rd of May) is certainly not the first persecution of the Defenders of Real Democracy, when our government has acted more like a fascist state then a civilized Democracy, (there are numerous such instances within the last century and certainly within my short lifetime alone), but it marks a significant fascist act during a time of great polarization in our society that has fueled and led to many more such acts, (In the Memorial Day massacre of 1937, the Chicago Police Department shot and killed ten unarmed demonstrators in Chicago, on May 30, 1937.
 The incident took place during the Little Steel strike in the United States).
 History will note the it was on the 25th of May when George Floyd was brutally murdered by Minnesota Police, sparking social outrage and protest across the nation.
-Within days the “leader” of the Free World” who had declared himself the “Law and Order President”, (a refrain popularized by racist political leader George Wallace and others), pulled his publicity stunt in front of the St. John’s Episcopal church and the administration, (William Barrs order) had sent a violent “goon squad”- (Federal Officers in riot gear that “tear gassed” – fired pepper balls and flash-bang grenades) to break up peaceful protesters at Lafayette Park near the front of the white house, (a number of the protesters were senior Clergy and members of the church).
-These victims of this fascist violence are the very persons that these “goons” (dict. def.: a bully or thug, especially one hired to terrorize or do away with opposition), had they been acting honorably are payed to protect – you, me and all the Citizens of a Real Democracy, who have a constitutional right to peaceful protest.
+Within days the “leader” of the Free World” who had declared himself the “Law and Order President”, (a refrain popularized by racist political leader George Wallace and others), pulled his publicity stunt in front of the St. John’s Episcopal church and the administration, (William Barrs order) had sent a violent “goon squad”- (Federal Officers in riot gear that “tear gassed” – fired pepper balls and flash-bang grenades) to break up peaceful protesters at Lafayette Park near the front of the white house, (a number of the protesters were senior Clergy and members of that church).
+These victims of this fascist violence are the very persons that these “goons” (dict. def.: a bully or thug, especially one hired to terrorize or do away with opposition), had they been acting honorably, are payed to protect – you, me and all the Citizens of a Real Democracy, who have a constitutional right to peaceful protest.
 The painting does not just draw on that one event, but several from around the country.
 I’ll point out several of the symbolic elements, (aside from the obvious reference to Goya), in the details of the painting below.

 Unrecognized Essential Workers Series: 30th of May, 2020, Persecution of the Defenders of a Real Democracy